JuliaGraphs/MultilayerGraphs.jl/docs/src/.ipynb_checkpoints/index-checkpoint.md

 configuration_multilayergraph = MultilayerGraph(empty_layers, empty_interlayers, truncated(Normal(10), 0.0, 20.0));
 ```

+    ┌ Warning: Checks for graphicality and coherence with the provided `empty_multilayergraph` are currently performed without taking into account self-loops.
+Thus said checks may fail event though the provided `degree_sequence` may be graphical when one allows for self-loops within the multilayer graph to be present.
+If you are sure that the provided `degree_sequence` is indeed graphical under those circumstances, you may want to disable checks by setting `perform_checks = false`.
+We apologize for the inconvenient.
+    └ @ MultilayerGraphs E:\other_drives\developer07\package_development\MultilayerGraphs\dev\MultilayerGraphs\src\multilayergraph.jl:187
     ┌ Info: Looping through wirings to find one that works...
     └ @ MultilayerGraphs E:\other_drives\developer07\package_development\MultilayerGraphs\dev\MultilayerGraphs\src\utilities.jl:441